 5. Education and Social Welfare Field

 Many departments prepare students for careers as kindergarten and nursery school teachers who work with children, as caregivers who care for the elderly and the disabled, as social workers who work in the welfare field and have broad knowledge and specialized skills, as psychiatric social workers who care for people with mental health problems, and so on.
 More assisted-living facilities and childcare facilities are being built to help alleviate waiting lists, so there is great demand for skilled specialists.
-Within the society-wide effort to support childrearing and elder care, professional training colleges have been tasked with developing the individuals who will play diverse roles in the realm of welfare services.

 6. Commercial Practice Field